google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Test it out

 Open the sample app and create a stack of blocks.
-Enter keyboard navigation mode by pressing **shift + control + K**.
+Enter into keyboard navigation mode (**ctrl + shift + k**).
 Move the cursor down a few blocks and then press **ctrl + W**.
 Notice how the cursor jumps to the top of the stack of blocks.

 ![](./skip_to_top.gif)